MISNS

 Blog | Why Male Clergy Need to Understand Moral Injury in Women | Moral Injury Support Network for ServiceWomen, Inc.

-Why Male Clergy Need to Understand Moral Injury in Women In the United States, most clergy are male.
-Approximately 95% of U.S. Army chaplains are men (U.S. Army, 2014) and only 12% of churches have a woman in the senior leadership role (Hartford Institute for Religion Research, 2006).
-There are many women in institutional ministry …
+Why Male Clergy Need to Understand Moral Injury in Women Learn about moral injury in women veterans and the impact of military sexual trauma.
+In the United States, most clergy are male.
+Approximately 95% of U.S. Army chaplains are men (U.S. Army, 2014) and only 12% of churches have a woman in the senior leadership

 Why Male Clergy Need to Understand Moral Injury in Women Read More »